 User accounts should be loosely modeled after the IRAF account.
 All that is required for a user to run IRAF is that they run mkiraf in their desired IRAF login directory before starting up the CL.
-Defining IRAFARCH in the user environment is not required unless the user will be doing any IRAF based software development (including IMFORT), in which case it is also advisable to define \$iraf in their environment and source the iraf/unix/hlib/irafuser.csh file to pick up other definitions.
+Defining IRAFARCH in the user environment is not required unless the user will be doing any IRAF based software development (including IMFORT).
+Programmers doing IRAF software development may wish to source hlib\$irafuser.csh in their .login file as well.